Table of Contents

-The Top 14 HubSpot Competitors and Alternatives for 2020
+- Top 14 HubSpot Competitors and Alternatives of 2021

 What platforms and softwares should you include in your martech stack?

-Research firm Frost & Sullivan predicts the marketing automation software market, which was $550 million in 2015, will jump to $1.9 billion in 2020.
+Research firm Frost & Sullivan predicts the marketing automation software market, which was $550 million in 2015, will jump to $1.9 billion this year.